tardisx/discord-auto-upload/README.md

 The first time you run it, you will need to configure at least the discord web hook and the watch path for `dau` to be useful.

 While running, `dau` will continually scan a directory for new images, and each time it finds one it will upload it to discord, via the discord web hook.

 `dau` will only upload "new" screenshots, where "new" means a file that appears in a directory that it is watching, if it appears *after* it has started executing.

 Thus, you do not have to worry about pointing `dau` at a directory full of images, it will only upload new ones.

+## Configuration options

+See the web interface at http://localhost:9090 to configure `dau`.

+### 'Discord WebHook URL'

+The webhook URL from Discord.
+See https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks for more information on setting one up.

+### 'Bot Username'

+This is completely optional and can be any arbitrary string.
+It makes the upload appear to come from a different user (though this is visual only, and does not actually hide the bot identity in any way).
+You might like to set it to your own discord name.

+### 'Directory to watch'

+This is the path that `dau` will periodically inspect, looking for new images.
+Note that subdirectories are also scanned.
+You need to enter the full filesystem path here.

+### 'Period between filesystem checks'

+This is the number of seconds between which `dau` will look for new images.

+### 'Do not watermark images'

+This will disable the watermarking of images.
+I like it when you don't set this :-)

+### 'Files to exclude'

+This is a string to match against the filename to check for exclusions.
+The common use case is to use 'thumbnail' or similar if your image directory contains additional thumbnail files.

 ## Limitations/bugs